sunpy/sunpy/doc/source/dev.rst

 to store, express and convert physical quantities.
 New classes and functions should adhere to SunPy's `quantity and unit usage guidelines
 <https://github.com/sunpy/sunpy-SEP/blob/master/SEP-0003.md>`__.
 This document sets
-out SunPy's requirements for the usage of quantities and units.
-Developers should consult the `Astropy Quantities and Units page <http://docs.astropy.org/en/stable/units/index.html>`__ for the latest updates on using quantities and units.
+out SunPy's reasons and requirements for the usage of quantities and units.
+Briefly, SunPy's `policy <https://github.com/sunpy/sunpy-SEP/blob/master/SEP-0003.md>`__ is that *all user-facing function/object arguments which accept physical quantities as input **MUST** accept astropy quantities*.

+Developers should consult the
+`Astropy Quantities and Units page <http://docs.astropy.org/en/stable/units/index.html>`__ for the latest updates on using quantities and units.
+The `astropy tutorial on quantities and units
+<http://www.astropy.org/astropy-tutorials/Quantities.html>`__ also provides useful examples on their
+capabilities.

 SunPy provides a useful decorator that checks the units of the input arguments to a function against the expected units of the argument (at time of writing, the decorator is a backport